cdstanford/gid/README.md

 Our library is free and open source under an MIT license, and is also available through the Rust package registry system (`crates.io`), so it can easily be integrated into any Rust project by simply running `cargo add gid` or adding the line `gid = "0.1.1"` to `Cargo.toml`.
 Alternatively, the artifact can be downloaded and run as a binary in a project written in any other language.
+It can be run outside of a Docker container in any system with Rust installed, and it is also available as a GitHub repository.

 For Rust projects, the library provides an interface to use GIDs directly as a data structure in future applications.
 For example, one can import `JumpStateGraph` into another code base and use the interface in `interface.rs` to update the data structure.
 The methods include, for example, `.add_transition()`, `.mark_closed()`, and `.is_dead()` to update and query the data structure.